nickpending/riskio/README.md

 * http://twitter.com/rudyruiz

 ## DESCRIPTION
 Riskio is a lightweight Ruby wrapper around the Riskio REST API.
-The goal is a simple wrapper that offers a mix between configuration, idiomatic consistency and less abstraction between the Riskio REST interface and this wrapper.
-It does not fully abstract the underlying API, but it does not require you to send endpoints and other details for each request.
+The goal  It does not fully abstract the underlying API, but it does not require you to send endpoints and other details for each request.
 The wrapper user will still need to consult the Riskio REST API documentation (http://api.riskio.com) to understand the required parameters and